Eosinophil cationic protein

 Eosinophil cationic protein (ECP) also known as ribonuclease 3 is a basic protein located in the eosinophil primary matrix.
 In humans, the eosinophil cationic protein is encoded by the RNASE3 gene.

 ECP is released during degranulation of eosinophils.
 This protein is related to inflammation and asthma because in these cases, there are increased levels of ECP in the body.

-There are three glycosylated forms of ECP and consequently ECP has a range of molecular weights from 18-22 kDa.
+There are three glycosylated forms of ECP and consequently ECP has a range of molecular weights from 18 to 22 kDa.

 Function

 Eosinophil cationic protein and the sequence related eosinophil-derived neurotoxin (RNASE2) are both members of the Ribonuclease A superfamily.
 Both proteins possess neurotoxic, helmintho-toxic, and ribonucleo-lytic activities.
 Eosinophil cationic protein is localized to the granule matrix of the eosinophil.

 Ribonuclease activity and cytotoxicity

 The ribonuclease activity of ECP is not essential for cytotoxicity.

 When the two known ribonuclease active-site residues are modified to non-functional counterparts (Lysine at position 38 to Arginine and Histidine at position 128 to Aspartate) and compared to the wild-type ECP, the mutated ECP retains its cytotoxicity but no longer has its ribonuclease activity.
-The experiment confirmed that converting the two amino acids to non-functional counterparts did inhibit ECP’s ribonuclease activity.
+The experiment confirmed that converting the two amino acids to non-functional counterparts did inhibit ECP's ribonuclease activity.
 However, ECP retained its anti-parasitic activity.
 Also, it did not change the production and transportation of ECP in bacteria.

 ECP is a potent cytotoxic protein capable of killing cells of guinea pig tracheal epithelium, mammalian leukemia, epidermis carcinoma, and breast carcinoma, as well as non-mammalian cells such as parasites, bacteria, and viruses.

 Mature ECP is cytotoxic to human bronchial epithelial (BEAS-2B) cells by specific binding to cell surface heparan sulfate proteoglycans (HSPGs) followed by endocytosis.